 If you take a young child to the movies these days, you might find him staring placidly at the violence while you, the adult, look away.
 A new study suggests why kids today don't cringe at the violence in films: They don't associate violence with its natural consequences.

+PG-13 films are loaded with "happy violence" that distorts the reality of pain and death, the study finds.
 The films generally don't portray the injury, death and shattered lives that would be consequences of violent acts off the big screen, said UCLA researcher Theresa Webb.
 Instead, death appears "cool, swift and painless" and young viewers can be desensitized to the violent acts.